dnywh/pi-frame/README.md

 |[Hello World](TODO) | Just prints 'Hello World' in a basic font.
 |[Year Progress](TODO)| Show's how far through the year we are.

+### Elsewhere

-Check out these other apps I've made for Pi Press.
-Both of these require internet connection plus some various API keys.
+These apps are the reason Pi Press exists: I wanted an easy way to switch between them at various parts of the day or week.
+They each require an internet connection plus various API key setup.

 Name | Description
 |---|---|